Dispersion relations of deeply virtual Compton scattering: investigating twist-4 kinematic power corrections: Power corrections to dispersion relations: the scalar case

 This choice is particularly convenient as it is the inverse of the DVCS skewness $\xi$ at leading twist (LT) accuracy.
 However, higher power corrections modify this simple relation as we will see below.
 Reshuffling the expression connecting the Mandelstam variables, one gets:

 where $s+u<0$ can be kept as long as:

-In such a case, there exist a region of the kinematics domain for which both $s$ and $u$ are negative, hence close for particle production.
+In such a case, there exists a region of the kinematics domain for which both $s$ and $u$ are negative, hence closed for particle production.
+As we will demonstrate in the following, this region corresponds to $-1 < \nu < 1$ (see Eq.~\eqref{eq:domNu}).
 The amplitude is thus real and analytic on a segment of the real axis allowing us to define analytic continuation in the entire complex plane through the Schwartz principle (see Ref.~\cite{Dutrieux:2024bgc} for details).

 Note also that:

 with $\bp = (p+p')/2$, and